 - Groin Attack: Rigel accidentally snagged John's penis while zipping up his pants.

-- Hit Me, Dammit!: The crew has difficulty convincing Zhann to open fire on them, especially after all the trouble she went through to hijack the Halosian ship.
+- Hit Me, Dammit!: The crew has difficulty convincing Zhaan to open fire on them, especially after all the trouble she went through to hijack the Halosian ship.

 - Ho Yay: Chiana (in D'Argo's body) coyly propositioning Rygel (in Crichton's body) and then grabbing his crotch.
 "It gets lonely out there."

-- It's a Long Story: Aeryn!John realizes the futility of trying to explain the whole situation to Zhann.
+- It's a Long Story: Aeryn!John realizes the futility of trying to explain the whole situation to Zhaan.

 Aeryn!Rygel: You are mentally damaged.